-Temporary Protective Orders (TPO’s)
+Atlanta Temporary Protective Orders (TPOs) Lawyer

 When a person in Georgia thinks they could be in danger due to domestic crimes, including stalking, they may file for a temporary protective order, or TPO.
-That order prevents the person accused from contacting the alleged victim.
+This order prevents the person accused from contacting the alleged victim.
 This includes direct contact in-person, over the phone or by digital means, and indirectly, such as delivering a message through a mutual friend.
 Though these orders are, by nature, temporary (lasting 6 to 12 months), they can be made more permanent — up to three years.

-If you have a TPO in Atlanta placed against you and violate it, or you want to fight it, you need the assistance of experienced criminal defense attorneys.
-The lawyers at Hawkins Spizman Kilgo have many years of experience representing clients in situations like these.
+If you have a TPO in Atlanta placed against you and violate it, or if you want to fight it, you need the assistance of experienced criminal defense attorneys.
+Alternatively, an experienced attorney can help you file a TPO.
+The lawyers at Hawkins Spizman & Kilgo have many years of experience representing clients in situations like these.
 Call us today at 770-685-6400 for a free consultation.

 The Ins and Outs of Temporary Protective Orders in Georgia